Deal alert! Northwest, our favorite company, is forming

 Maybe – it depends on what type of LLC you have.

 Single-Member LLC taxed as a Sole Proprietorship: No. You only need to file your personal tax return (Federal Form 1040 and Wisconsin Form 1) and include your LLC profits on the return.

 Multi-Member LLC taxed as a Partnership: Yes.
 Your LLC must file a IRS Form 1065 and a Wisconsin Partnership Return (Form 3).

 LLC taxed as a Corporation: Yes.
-Your LLC must file tax returns with the IRS and the Wisconsin Department of Revenue.
+Your LLC must file tax returns with the IRS and the Wisconsin Department of Revenue to pay your Wisconsin income tax.
 Check with your accountant to make sure you file all the correct documents.

-- If your EIN Confirmation Letter says “SOLE MBR” after your name, your LLC is taxed as a Sole Proprietorship.
+If you have one Member, your LLC is taxed as a Sole Proprietorship.

-- If your EIN Confirmation Letter says “MBR” after your name, your LLC is taxed as a Partnership.
+If your LLC has more than one Member, your LLC is taxed as a Partnership.

 Here are the steps to starting an LLC in Wisconsin: